-We periodically receive communications from other Federal agencies regarding Single Audit findings and desk review results, (primarily the Department of Health and Human Services OIG and the National Science Foundation OIG) and we routinely perform queries of the Federal Audit Clearinghouse to determine the reporting of single audit findings applicable to NEH programs.
+We receive communications from other Federal agencies regarding Single Audit findings and desk review results, (primarily the National Science Foundation OIG) and we routinely perform queries of the Federal Audit Clearinghouse to determine the reporting of single audit findings applicable to NEH programs.
 We occasionally receive Single Audit reports directly from NEH grantees.